jinbinhu/CAPS-Mininet/kernel-module-readme.md

 # Compiling

-I have tested the kernel modlues with Linux kernel 3.11.0-15-generic.
+We have tested the kernel modlues with Linux kernel 3.11.0-15-generic.
 You need the corresponding kernel header files to compile them.

 ## 1. Before compiling, please modify the following parameters according to the actual environment: